Charles Merritt

-Charles Cecil Ingersoll Merritt VC, ED (10 November 1908 – 12 July 2000) was a Canadian recipient of the Victoria Cross and Member of Parliament.
+Charles Cecil Ingersoll Merritt VC, ED (10 November 1908 – 12 July 2000) was a Canadian recipient of the Victoria Cross for his actions during the Dieppe Raid in 1942.
+Later he served as Member of Parliament.

 Early life

 Merritt was born in Vancouver, British Columbia on 10 November 1908, the son of Captain Cecil Mack Merritt, who was killed in the Second Battle of Ypres, on 23 April 1915.
 He entered the Royal Military College of Canada, H1866 in 1925 at the age of 16 and graduated with honours.

 Career

 He was commissioned into the Seaforth Highlanders of Canada (a Militia regiment) in 1929.
 Merritt read for the Bar and became a barrister in 1932.
 He practised law in Vancouver until mobilized at the outbreak of World War II.